 Product return is a commonly heard term in the online business world.
-When a product returns back to an online store because of a failed delivery, such products are given the status of RTO (Return to Origin).
+When a product returns to an online store because of a failed delivery, such products are given the status of RTO (Return to Origin).

 When a customer places an order, the online store has to check its quality, pack it properly, and ship it to the correct address.
 But what if the same product returns back to the origin, meaning the product returns back to the E-commerce store?

-Return to Origin (RTO) has been one of the biggest challenges for E-commerce companies because it directly impacts revenue and profit.
+Return to Origin (RTO) has always been one of the biggest challenges for E-commerce companies because it directly impacts revenue and profit.

 India’s E-commerce is booming, and it is expected to grow by 84% by 2024.
 But as E-commerce starts to grow, the possibility of RTO increases.
 That’s why finding ways to reduce RTO becomes crucial.